 A Guide for Employers on Zero-Hour Contracts has been released by the Department for Business, Innovation and Skills.
 The guide explains to employers how zero-hour contracts work in practice, explains the difference between appropriate and inappropriate use of such arrangements, and also gives guidance on suitable alternatives to zero-hour contracts.
 The Office for National Statistics (ONS) revealed that 697,000 people were employed on zero-hours contracts for their main job between October and December 2014, based on figures from the Labour Force Survey.
 This represents 2.3% of the UK workforce.

 Many people on zero-hours contracts are workers and do not have full employment status.
 However, employers tend to argue that their use of zero-hour contracts is not to avoid giving their employees their employment rights, but to avoid paying fixed overheads and permit them to retain flexibility over their workforce.
-Kate Fretten, Partner in our Employment team says, "there is an ongoing concern that zero-hour contracts do not offer enough financial stability and security.
+Chris Dobbs, Solicitor in our Employment team says, "there is an ongoing concern that zero-hour contracts do not offer enough financial stability and security.
 It will be interesting to see whether any of the guidance issued will be adopted by employers."

-Our Employment Team, based in Christchurch, also cover Bournemouth, Poole and the New Forest.
-For a free initial chat, please call 01202 499255 and Kate or a member of the team will be happy to discuss any questions that you may have.
+Our Employment Team, based in Christchurch and Ringwood, also cover Bournemouth, Poole and the New Forest.
+For a free initial chat, please call 01202 499255 and a member of the team will be happy to discuss any questions that you may have.